 There are 2 main options, being Limited Child Support Agreements and Binding Child Support Agreements (“BCSAs”).

-BCSAs are written and signed contracts between parents, specifying the arrangements and calculations used to ensure both parents meet their obligations to financially support their children until they reach 18 years of age.
+BCSAs are written and signed contracts between parents, specifying the arrangements and calculations used to ensure both parents meet their obligations to financially support their children until they reach 18 years of age or complete high school.